 - Technician Education (Polytechnic Level)

 - Post Graduate courses and Research Programmes

 - Skill training

-The Technical Education Directorate manages One Science and Technology University, 4 engineering colleges, 3 management institutes, 4 polytechnics, 3 Science and Technology Entrepreneurs Parks (STEP) and 3 Industrial Training Institutes.
-The non-formal educational initiatives of the directorate include Advanced Jewellery design and Technology Centre, JSS Consultants, JSS Mysore Urban Haat – A support system for artisans to showcase their skills, at Mysuru, and JSS Rural Development and Self Employment Training Institute at Mariyala, Chamarajanagar.
-In all, around 15 thousand students are studying in these institutions.
+The Technical Education Directorate manages One Science and Technology University, four engineering colleges, three management institutes, four polytechnics, three Science and Technology Entrepreneurs’ Parks (STEP) and three Industrial Training Institutes.
+The non-formal educational initiatives of the directorate include Advanced Jewellery Design and Technology Centre, JSS Consultants, JSS Mysore Urban Haat – A support system for artisans to showcase their skills, at Mysuru, and JSS Rural Development and Self Employment Training Institute at Mariyala, Chamarajanagar.
+In all, around fifteen thousand students are studying in these institutions.